 FinOps – it’s a hot topic, but it’s not an easy topic to get to grips with.
 So we’ve brought in the big brains to lend some insight into how it’s developing and how organisations can start to adopt its principles and practices to boost savings and value from cloud.

-Enter Max Guhl, Nordcloud’s FinOps Lead.
-We’ve put him in the hot seat to answer common questions customers and stakeholders are asking about FinOps.
+We’ve put our FinOps experts in the hot seat to answer common questions customers and stakeholders are asking about FinOps.
 Here’s part 1 of the series.
 (Part 2 is here.)

 Q: We’re hearing a lot about FinOps recently.
 Why has it suddenly become such a hot topic?

 It’s a cloud spend issue.
 Organisations are now at a stage of cloud maturity where the scale of spend is on the radar of senior leaders.
 Before, it simply wasn’t a big enough line item in the budget.
 Hyperscalers have always recommended using tagging and implementing spend controls and cost allocation early on.
 But because there was limited business impact in the early days of cloud adoption, people didn’t pay as much attention to it.

 Now we’re at the point where enterprise public cloud users are recognising the huge savings potential hiding in their estate.
 Often, it’s after the first bigger migration project is completed or when the first huge data-driven project goes into production and starts to scale.